facebook/react/scripts/release/README.md

 If the OTP code expires while publishing, re-run this command and answer "y" to the questions about whether it was expected for already published packages.

 <sup>1: We have plans to make this less awkward.
-Ideally these releases will be published by a cron job.</sup>
+Ideally, these releases will be published by a cron job.</sup>

 ## Publishing a Stable Release